PlatDrake2875/PAO_Java_2023/README.md

 4) Create/Remove/Update operations on some objects
 5) Retrieving object ID

+### Updates
+- Added database connectivity to MySQL using JDBC.
+Also added some CRUD operations to tables.
+- Added design patterns (Builder, Singleton, Factory).
+- Added lots of logging.
+- Added more exceptions, iterators/spliterators, parallel streams, generics and sealed classes.
+- Added Threading.
+- Added HttpClient and used Jackson.
+- Added data exportation with CSV.
 ### Task Checklist ✅
 - [ ] System definition/documentation.
 Can also be summarized as a brief presentation (0.5p)
 - [ ] At least 10 operations/queries, 0.05p each.
 Maximum score: 0.5p